Cryptorubic/rubic-sdk/README.md

 }
 ```

-Wraps cross chain trade and possible min max amount errors.
-If `minAmountError` or `maxAmountError` are not empty, then you must display an error, because [`swap`](#crosschaintradeswap-method) method will return error.
+Wraps best calculated cross chain trade and possible min max amount errors.
+If `minAmountError` or `maxAmountError` are not undefined, then you must display an error, because [`swap`](#crosschaintradeswap-method) method will return error.

 ---

-### Cross Chain Trade
+## Cross Chain Trade

-Stores information about trade and provides method to make swap.
+Stores information about trade and provides method to make swap or encode.
-Extends to types: `CelerCrossChainTrade`, `RubicCrossChainTrade`, `SymbiosisCrossChainTrade`.
+Extends to classes: `CelerCrossChainTrade`, `RubicCrossChainTrade`, `SymbiosisCrossChainTrade`.

-#### crossChainTrade.swap method
+### crossChainTrade.swap method

 ```typescript
 crossChainTrade.swap(options?: SwapTransactionOptions): Promise<TransactionReceipt>